 University of California, San Diego

-Lucas Sharma, S.J., is a doctoral student at the University of California San Diego.
-He has an MA in Sociology (2012) from Loyola University Chicago, an MA in Philosophy (2017) from Fordham University, and an MDiv.
+Lucas Sharma, S.J., is a doctoral student at the University of California, San Diego.
+He has a master’s in sociology (2012) from Loyola University Chicago, a master’s in philosophy (2017) from Fordham University, and a M.Div.
 (2022) from Santa Clara University.
-Additionally, Lucas taught sociology as a lecturer at Seattle University and a research fellow at Seattle University’s Institute for Catholic Thought and Culture between 2017 and 2019.
-He has served as a trustee for Seattle University since 2019 and he currently chairs the Mission Integration Committee as well as serves on the Academic and Student Affairs Committee.
-Lucas’s intellectual interests in Catholicism focus on the gender and sexuality in the United States Church.
+Additionally, Lucas taught sociology as a lecturer at Seattle University and was a research fellow at the Institute for Catholic Thought and Culture between 2017 and 2019.
+He has served as a trustee for Seattle University since 2019 and he currently chairs the Mission Integration Committee and serves on the Academic and Student Affairs Committee.
+His intellectual interests in Catholicism focus on the gender and sexuality in the United States Church.
 Currently, he is examining how LGBTQ+ and Catholic individuals negotiate messages from the Church about sexuality.
 Lucas is also a Jesuit priest of the Jesuits West Province.

 Kathleen Tarr